saimonmoore/workhouse/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: See specs for now...

 ## Contributing